 - Routine maintenance – regularly having a professional tune-up your equipment will keep it operating at its peak potential.

 - Adding a zoning system – by focusing your heating and cooling on the rooms you use most frequently, you won’t have to pay to heat or cool areas of your home that aren’t used regularly.

 - Installing a programmable thermostat – the Department of Energy estimates that a programmable thermostat can decrease heating costs by up to 35 percent and cooling costs by up to 25 percent.
 Leave it up to your thermostat to turn down the heat when you’re not around and go back to your preferred temperature when you’re home.

 - Commitment to excellence – We are dedicated to offering customers not only quality products, but also quality service.
-You can trust Lennox dealers, like those of us at Air Solutions, Inc, to help you choose the right system for your home, expertly install it, and keep it operating smoothly every time.
+You can trust Trane dealers, like those of us at Air Solutions, Inc, to help you choose the right system for your home, expertly install it, and keep it operating smoothly every time.

 Boosting your home’s indoor air quality starts with four basic strategies:

 - Eliminate – poor indoor air quality leaves your home packed with air pollutants floating around your home, so to improve IAQ, the first step is to eliminate as many pollutants as possible.
 You can easily do this is by cleaning and vacuuming at least once a week, regularly washing linens and storing cleaning products safely.

 - Ventilate – proper insulation is great for keeping your home warm in the winter and cool in the summer, but it also makes it harder for airborne pollutants to escape.
 Products like our Healthy Climate® ventilation system help swap stale air for fresh, filtered outside air.